-The virtual event, conceived by the Schiller Institute’s Seidner Executive Director Laura J. Steinberg and planned by a committee of 18 faculty, staff, and students from throughout the University community, will feature renowned environmental sociologist David Pellow, the Dehlsen chair and professor of Environmental Studies, and director of the Global Environmental Justice Project at the University of California-Santa Barbara, and the Rev. Mariama White-Hammond, a prominent advocate for ecological and social justice and the founding pastor of the New Roots AME Church in Dorchester, Mass.
+Challenging Environmental Racism: From the Local to the Global, a virtual event conceived by the Schiller Institute’s Seidner Executive Director Laura J. Steinberg and planned by a committee of 18 faculty, staff, and students from throughout the University community, will feature renowned environmental sociologist David Pellow, the Dehlsen chair and professor of Environmental Studies, and director of the Global Environmental Justice Project at the University of California-Santa Barbara, and the Rev. Mariama White-Hammond, a prominent advocate for ecological and social justice and the founding pastor of the New Roots AME Church in Dorchester, Mass.

 Pellow will present an overview of the challenge of environmental racism and an exploration of some of the most important dimensions regarding environmental justice.
 Drawing on years of research as well as personal participation in the environmental justice movement, he will offer measures for promoting transformative change both here in the United States and abroad.

 Hammond will address ecological justice, local struggles with environmental racism, and opportunities for change within the Greater Boston area based on a lifetime of community engagement.

 The event, to be moderated by Steinberg, will be the first in a series of events on the topic to be scheduled throughout the coming year.